zedwerks/keycloak-smart-fhir/README.md

 6. Setup the Environment configuration variables (more on this later).

 Try out a client app with scope of ```launch and a launch= request parameter.

+# Use Terraform

+Use the included terraform scripts to configure FHIR scopes, and create a default auth flow that includes the SMART on FHIR custom flow steps.

+The auth flows have no impact if the auth request is not a SMART on FHIR request.